awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/eb-cli3-install.md

      1. Close any running command prompts and reopen command prompt\.

-1. Verify that the EB CLI installed correctly by running `eb --version`\.
+1. Verify that the EB CLI installed correctly by running eb \-\-version\.

    ```
    $ eb --version